7 User Identity Alternatives to 3rd-Party Cookies

 It’s an independent data storage, where the brand could upload its 1st-party data from one side, and publishers do the same thing from their side.

 As a result, advertisers get insights about their audience from the publisher’s resources and can activate the audience with publishers targeting.
-It happens securely and complies with the existing privacy regulations.
+It happens securely and complies with the existing privacy regulations, and does not require other alternatives to third party cookies.

 This solution’s primary limitation is that it requires a trusted, unbiased intermediary, which would work in both parties’ interests and uphold local privacy laws.
 On the other hand, this solution is challenging to scale, as it requires agreement with many publishers.